darkLord19/Ecampus-Photos/README.md

-# Ecampus-scrapper
+# Ecampus
-I didn't write this but I like this.

-This is a script to get batch photos from our college's website.
+This to get StudentId photos from our college's website.
-How to use documentation is included in scraper file itself.
+How to use documentation is included in main file itself.